jgabrielmaia-old/basics-sorts/README.md

 The whole proccess can be observed as it also prints all the steps of reading, sorting and writing on the command line interface.

+## Downsides
+- This work doesn't work with CSV elements with multi-valued attributes.
+This will result in bugs on the parsing of the CSV elements.

 ## Author

 * **Jonas Gabriel Maia**